cast-org/figuration/site/4.0/components/navbar.md

 ### Nav

-Navbar navigation builds on some of the `.nav` options with their own modifier class and require the use of toggler classes for proper responsive styling.
+Navbar navigation builds on some of the `.nav` options with their own modifier class and require the use of toggle classes for proper responsive styling.

 Add `.active` directly to a `.nav-link`, to indicate a certain state, such as the current page.